 Step six: Start my passion

 If step three fails, joking aside, I will count myself down like a rocket – 5, 4, 3, 2, 1.
 This is an infectious and fun way to lift your body up out of bed.
-Apple’s OS offers a plethora of tools and time management options hidden in plain sight, such as the heath app, its alarm system as well as plenty of alternatives available via the app store.
+Apple’s OS offers a plethora of tools and time management options hidden in plain sight, such as the health app, its alarm system as well as plenty of alternatives available via the app store.

 2. Go For A Walk

-During my time in Japan, I would make a point of ignoring public transport opting to walking everywhere.
+During my time in Japan, I would make a point of ignoring public transport opting to walk everywhere.
 This led me to lose 1 stone and I better conditioned my body both physically and mentally.
 Not only did it prompt a physical and mental launchpad, but it also provided a way for me to resurrect confidence.
 When I look back at my trip, I studied the health app on my phone discovering I had walked between 25,000 to 36,000 steps per day.

 Secondly, I discovered that I had uncovered a wellness beacon that the Japanese were all too familiar with, and that is Shinrin Yoku, meaning: the ancient art of forest bathing.
 Forest bathing triggers a physiological response, allowing you to feel more composed and relaxed.
 Obvious considering that forests are naturally splendorous to look at.